nina-alin/melody-insights/README.md

-# Spotify Enhanced ✨
+# Melody Insights ✨

-Spotify Enhanced is an application for discovering artists, albums, music genres, and songs.
+Melody Insights is an application for discovering artists, albums, music genres, and songs.
 The application utilizes Spotify authentication to retrieve a user's favorite artists, songs, and music genres.
 It provides rich, detailed pages for each song, artist, album, and genre, filled with relevant suggestions and data.

 ## Features